your superpower

 He said that my email newsletter looked “too plain.”
 It lacked graphics, a brand image, or even color.
 It was just plain text.

 “He’s got a point,” I thought.
-To jazz things up, I hired a designer to put together some fancy branding and sprinkle graphic magic on each weekly edition.
+To jazz things up, I hired a designer to create some fancy branding and sprinkle graphic magic on each weekly edition.

 But something unexpected happened.
-My audience engagement plummeted, and unsubscribe rates climbed.
+Audience engagement plummeted, and unsubscribe rates climbed.

-“Originality consists of returning to the origin,” the Catalan architect Antoni Gaudi said.
+“Originality consists of returning to the origin,” Antoni Gaudi said.
 So I went back to my origin, stripped away the gloss, and returned to the basics: writing like I was chatting with a friend.
 No branding, no graphics, just me and you having a personal conversation.

 This wasn’t just a stylistic choice.
 It was a way for me to reclaim my voice and my approach.